RexNightingale/Heatmiser-v3-MQTT/README.md

 .exit
 ```
 ### Paho MQTT
-This is proven to work with v1.1 of the Paho MQTT client.
+This is proven to work with v1.3.1 of the Paho MQTT client.
 ```
 pip install paho-mqtt
 ```

 ### Tweepy
+This is proven to work with v3.6.0 of the Tweepy client.
 ```
 pip install tweepy
 ```

 ### Queue Library
+This is proven to work with v1.5.0 of the QueueLib library.
 ```
 pip install queuelib
 ```